Trynera/Flowing-Ray-Tracing-Engine/README.md

 make
 ```

-I have 12 Threads on my Processor, so I will use -j12 to speed it up:
+I have 12 Threads on my Processor, so I will use -j12 to use 12 threads:
 ```
 make -j12
 ```